jeffhandley/dale.thehandleys.com/README.md

 * Signs will let you know which lane is dedicated to your service
 * Proceed to the Administration Building
 * Meet the Arlington National Cemetery representative and review service details
+* Professional photographs and video will be taken by [Mattox Photography](https://www.mattoxphotographyanc.com/)
+* Family photos will be taken before the ceremony
 * Procession from the administration building to the Columbarium at 3:00pm
 * Dale's urn will be placed in the wall
 * A Protestant military chaplain will provide a brief religious service